 - Employing a dog walker or puppy sitter to drop by;

 - Doggie daycare.

 Let’s say your amazing neighbors are happy to help.
 And to plug the gap a dog walker calls in.
 But this still means leaving the puppy alone for some of the days.
 What about when you’re not there?
 How do you keep your puppy happy?

 Keeping Your Puppy Happy

 People have strong opinions about whether raising a puppy while working full time is fair to the dog.
+Moreover, raising a puppy in an apartment!
 Their main objection is that puppies need companionship and plenty of play.
 Of course, it fills you with sadness to think your pup might miss out, so what to do with a dog while at work?

 Rule #1 is to leave the puppy pleasantly tired.
 This means plenty of play before heading out to work.
 Leave a puppy tired and they’ll snooze through their first comfort break.
 Problem one sorted!

-Rule #2 is to give the puppy plenty to occupy him/her in between visits.
+Rule #2 is to give the puppy plenty to occupy them in-between visits.
 As well as the friend playing with the puppy, have a variety of toys and games pre-prepared for them to pop in with your pup when they leave.